ENCODE-DCC/mirna-seq-pipeline/docs/howto.md

 ```

 8. You can observe the virtual machines spinning up on your Google Cloud Compute Engine dashboard, and after the pipeline finishes in few minutes you can the output in `gs://[YOUR_BUCKET_NAME]/output`.

+## Truwl

+You can run this pipeline on [truwl.com](https://truwl.com/workflows/library/ENCODE%20Micro%20RNA-seq%20pipeline/v1.2.0).
+This provides a web interface that allows you to define inputs and parameters, run the job on GCP, and monitor progress in a ready-to-go environment.
+To run it you will need to create an account on the platform then request early access by emailing [info@truwl.com](mailto:info@truwl.com) to get the right permissions.
+You can see an example case [here](https://truwl.com/workflows/library/ENCODE%20Micro%20RNA-seq%20pipeline/v1.2.0/instances/WF_844a7e.de.5f29).
+The example job (or other jobs) can be forked to pre-populate the inputs for your own job.

+If you do not run the pipeline on Truwl, you can still share your use-case/job on the platform by getting in touch at [info@truwl.com](mailto:info@truwl.com) and providing your inputs.json file.

 ## Local with Docker